Bennett powers Panthers past Maple Leafs 3-2 | Globalnews.ca

 John Tavares, with his 27th, and Max Domi replied for Toronto.

-The Panthers were without Matthew Tkachuk (lower-body), newcomer Brad Marchand (upper-body) and defenceman Aaron Ekblad (suspension).

-Shots on goal were 25-25 before 19,201 at Scotiabank Arena.
+Shots on goal were 25-25.
 Toronto goalie Anthony Stolarz lost for the second time in two starts against his former club this season.

+Tavares and Bennett traded first-period goals before Mikkola and Bennett scored in the second.

 Domi caught the Panthers on a bad line change to pull the Maple Leafs within 3-2, 4:26 into the final period.
 But Panthers goalie Sergei Bobrovsky shut down the home side the rest of the way.